 Rising Divorce Rates Fuel Late Life Renting

 There have been many social changes in the last decade, but divorce in later life is perhaps the most significant.
-Older people are now less inclined to stay in unsatisfactory relationships, whereas previous generations were more likely to “put up and shut up”.
+Older people are now less inclined to stay in unsatisfactory relationships, as opposed to before.
 As couples reach retirement age, this is typically when the cracks start to show.

 Pensions and Life Expectancy